isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 for more information.
 This guide does not explicitly support SLURM, but it should still be compatible.

 ## Cloud Setup (Not needed for local development)

-On your cloud provider of choice, configure the following
+Google Cloud is currently the only platform tested, although any cloud provider should work if one configures the following:

 - An container registry (NGC, GCS artifact registry, AWS ECR, etc) where you have an Isaac Lab image that you can pull with the correct permissions, configured to support Ray and nvidia-smi
 	- See ```cluster_configs/Dockerfile``` to see how to modify the ```isaac-lab-base``` container for Ray compatibility.
-Ray should use the isaac sim python shebang, and nvidia-smi should work within the container.
+Ray should use the isaac sim python shebang, and ``nvidia-smi`` should work within the container.
 Be careful with the setup here as paths need to be configured correctly for everything to work.
 It's likely that the example dockerfile will work for you out of the box.